AI Design Sprint® — three reasons it works

 Together, that's how AI solutions get built, adopted, and sustained.

-Consider all AI, not just a selection of use cases
+Look at all of AI, not just the obvious use cases

 Most approaches to identifying AI use cases start too narrow.
 A consultant presents a shortlist.
 A department browses industry examples.
 Employees list what they already know.
 An AI team proposes options for business people to prioritize — without a clear framework for how.